Settings That Control How Your iPad Looks and Sounds

 Set Home Screen makes the wallpaper decorate only your Home screen.

-Set Both makes your image the wallpaper for locked and Home screens.
+Set Both makes your image the wallpaper for both the Lock screen and the Home screen.

 Consider the Sounds settings area the iPad’s soundstage.
-There, you can turn audio alerts on or off for a variety of functions: new e-mail, sent mail, calendar and reminder alerts, Facebook posts, and tweets.
+There, you can turn audio alerts on or off for a variety of functions: ringtones, text tones, new e-mail, sent mail, calendar and reminder alerts, Facebook posts, and tweets.
 You can also decide whether you want to hear lock sounds and keyboard clicks.

-On the iPad 2 or third-generation iPad, you can alter the ringtone you hear for FaceTime calls and the text tones you hear for iMessages, and tap a button and visit the iTunes store to buy more text tones or ringtones if you’re not satisfied with those that Apple supplies, for 99 cents and $1.29 a pop, respectively.
-(Mac owners can create their own by using GarageBand.)
+You can alter the ringtone you hear for FaceTime calls and the text tones you hear for iMessages, and visit the iTunes store to buy more text tones or ringtones if you’re not satisfied with those that Apple supplies, for $0.99 and $1.29 a pop.

 To set a custom tone for individuals in the Contacts app, tap the Edit button and then either the Ringtone or Text Tone option.